moorepants/learn-multibody-dynamics/orientation.rst

 frame or body.
 There are `many alternative approaches to representing orientations
 <https://en.wikipedia.org/wiki/Rotation_formalisms_in_three_dimensions>`_.
-Three such representations, which will be used throughout these materials, were already introduced:
+Three such representations, which will be used throughout this book, were already introduced:

 * **Euler-angles** themselves, which provides a minimal representation (only 3